srinath-chakravarthy/ovito/doc/python/introduction/custom_modifiers.rst

   * **input** (:py:class:`~ovito.data.DataCollection`) -- Contains the input data objects that the modifier receives from upstream.
   * **output** (:py:class:`~ovito.data.DataCollection`) -- This is where the modifier function should put its output data objects.

-The *input* :py:class:`~ovito.data.DataCollection`, and in particular the data objects stored in it, should not be modified by the user-defined function.
+The *input* :py:class:`~ovito.data.DataCollection`, and in particular the data objects stored in it, should not be modified by the modifier function.
-They are owned by the upstream part of the modification pipeline and should only be accessed in a read-only fashion (e.g. by using the :py:attr:`~ovito.data.ParticleProperty.array` attribute instead of :py:attr:`~ovito.data.ParticleProperty.marray` to access per-particle values of a :py:class:`~ovito.data.ParticleProperty`).
+They are owned by the upstream part of the modification pipeline and must be accessed in a read-only fashion (e.g. by using the :py:attr:`~ovito.data.ParticleProperty.array` attribute instead of :py:attr:`~ovito.data.ParticleProperty.marray` to access per-particle values of a :py:class:`~ovito.data.ParticleProperty`).

 When the user-defined modifier function is invoked by the system, the *output* data collection already contains all data objects from the *input* collection.
-Thus, the default behaviour is that all objects (e.g. particle properties, simulation cell, etc.) are passed through unmodified.
+Thus, the default behavior is that all objects (e.g. particle properties, simulation cell, etc.) are passed through unmodified.

 Modifying existing data objects
 -----------------------------------

-For performance reasons no object copies are made by default, and the *output* collection references the same data objects as the *input* collection.
+For performance reasons no copies are made by default, and the *output* collection references the same data objects as the *input* collection.
-This means, before it is safe to modify an existing data object in the *output* data collection, you have to make a copy first.
+This means, before it is safe to modify a data object in the *output* data collection, you have to make a copy first.
 Otherwise you risk modifying data that is owned by the upstream part of the modification pipeline (e.g. the :py:class:`~ovito.io.FileSource`).
 An in-place copy of a data object is made using the :py:meth:`DataCollection.copy_if_needed() <ovito.data.DataCollection.copy_if_needed>` method.
 The following example demonstrates the principle::